Financial-Times/n-auto-metrics/README.md

 ### action function signature

-`n-auto-metrics` allows two objects as the args of the autoMetricsged function so that values can be logged with corresponding key names.
+`n-auto-metrics` allows two objects as the args of the autoMetricsAction function so that values can be recorded with corresponding key names.
 ```js
 // you can auto log the call with meta, even if it is not mandatory to the function
 const someFunction = ({ argsA, argsB }) => {};